yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Passed tab is highlighted and VA1219 is entered into the search filter.
 VA1219 with a status of PASS is highlighted in the results.](media/sql-mi-vulnerability-assessment-passed-va1219.png "Passed")

-    > Using the SQL Vulnerability Assessment it is simple to identify and remediate potential database vulnerabilities, allowing you to proactively improve your database security.
+    > Using the SQL Vulnerability Assessment, it is simple to identify and remediate potential database vulnerabilities, allowing you to proactively improve your database security.

 ## Exercise 6: Enable Dynamic Data Masking